swostikpati/Albert-2.0/README.md

 ## User Testing

 There was extensive user-testing that was conducted both during building the application and after that.
 Over 12 people tested during the play-testing phase who provided me with a lot of constructive feedback.
-The website was finally presented to and tested by [Ruta kruliauskaite](https://rutakru.com/).
+The website was finally presented to the entire class and tested by guest speaker [Ruta kruliauskaite](https://rutakru.com/).
 These are some feedback I received from the final presentation:

 "The vacancies are so mysterious on Albert so this would be so helpful"